Colette (2018 film): Critical response

 For RogerEbert.com, Nick Allen wrote a positive review after the film's world premiere at Sundance.
-He said that "As a period film that's more than ready for 2018, Colette embodies the power of thinking forward in more ways than one."
+He said, "As a period film that's more than ready for 2018, Colette embodies the power of thinking forward in more ways than one."
 According to reviewer Manohla Dargis of The New York Times, "Mr. Westmoreland [film director of Colette] ... wanted to make a liberation story.
 He has succeeded, at times movingly ...
-The whole thing is too smooth, clean and aspirational.
-And of course he omits much ... but with a life this exuberantly full, how could he not?"
+The whole thing is too smooth, clean, and aspirational.
+And of course, he omits much ... but with a life this exuberantly full, how could he not?"

 Vikram Murthi at The A.V.
 Club, was less enthused, writing "Keira Knightley's charms fail to save the timely, tepid biopic Colette" and graded it "C+".